Hisma/cline-rules-workflows/README.md

 **Setup Guide**: [Configuring MCP Servers](https://docs.cline.bot/mcp/configuring-mcp-servers)

-- You can also run the infrastructure setup workflow `40-setup-mcp-servers.md` to quickly set up these MCPs.
+- **note**: You can run the infrastructure setup workflow `40-setup-mcp-servers.md` to quickly set up these MCPs.

 **Quick verification**: Check your MCP configuration in Cline settings at `MCP Servers -> Installed` to ensure these servers are active.